DanielMartensson/CControl/README.md

 Same as MPC, but this using Recursive Least Square identification to identify a transfer function and after that creates a discrete state space model.
 Use this controller if you are in a nonlinear system or only need autotuning inside the controller.

 #### Linear Quadratic Integral Control(LQI)
 Use this controller if you need multiple inputs and mutiple outputs.
 This controllers requries offline tuning.
-But it strench is that what you tune in in your simulation, it going to act very like that in the controller.
+But its strench is that what you tune in in your simulation, it going to act very like that in the controller.
 That's make LQI a very safe controller.

 # Fan Controller with Linear Quadratic Integral Control